 Today, customers globally want to buy bespoke goods, made within the time and delivered at the right place.
 The production of the future will be focused on the personalized market which will respond to the demand changes.
 How would this tendency affect the future of ERP software?

 The last big evolution of enterprise resource planning software evolved in the early nineties.
 Thus, companies that still use archaic systems need to upgrade their legacy software products to meet the demands of new-generation employees who are used to leveraging the benefits of innovative technological solutions and social media.
 Let’s define the main tendencies and changes awaiting for ERP software in a fintech niche.

 Cloud ERP solutions have already become popular.
 Cloud technology allows for fast and remote data access without any specialized IT staff and complex technical configuration.
 With cloud-based solutions, organizations get an ability to focus on core competencies, save their costs and get strong user support.
-By adopting cloud-based technology for fintech, businesses ensure the high level of productivity and innovation in their internal processes.
+By adopting cloud-based technology for fintech, businesses ensure a high level of productivity and innovation in their internal processes.

 With cloud-based systems giving access from any spot, a company can now be run from home.
 All the stakeholders of your business will appreciate this comfort.
 Operating business from mobiles, not from desktops, is another benefit cloud gives to people.

 Business intelligence is able to transform raw data into meaningful information like metrics, analytics and data-driven reports.
 Manual data gathering is no longer effective, thus, new ways of reporting and data visualization are in great demand for different kinds of businesses.

 With a large volume of financial data available and a greater part of it being incorporated through the ERP system, companies try to handle this data and use it appropriately.
 With regard to that challenge, ERP providers need to develop new intelligent ways to use data effectively.